CodeByNikolas/TBC-NFT-Membership/README.md

-# Wallet Connection Demo

-A simple Next.js application demonstrating wallet connection and network switching functionality using WalletConnect's AppKit.
+# TBC-NFT: Tum Blockchain Club Membership NFTs

+A Next.js application for managing and distributing membership NFTs for Tum Blockchain Club members.
+Each member gets their own unique NFT representing their membership in the club.

 ## Features

+- Mint and manage membership NFTs
 - Connect crypto wallets using WalletConnect's AppKit
 - Support for multiple EVM chains: Ethereum, Arbitrum, Optimism, Polygon
 - Network switching capability